jackyaz/YazDHCP/README.md

 ## v0.0.1
 ### Updated on 2020-12-24
 ## About
-Feature expansion of DHCP assignments
+Feature expansion of DHCP assignments using AsusWRT-Merlin's [Addons API](https://github.com/RMerl/asuswrt-merlin.ng/wiki/Addons-API) to read and write DHCP assignments, increasing the limit on number of reservations.

 YazDHCP is free to use under the [GNU General Public License version 3](https://opensource.org/licenses/GPL-3.0) (GPL 3.0).